DOUBTS

 Dramatized contemporary music performance for voice and french horn

-Premiere Höyhentämö Theater, Helsinki 2014, concept contiues 2024
+Premiere Höyhentämö Theater, Helsinki 2014,

 DOUBTS is a project initiated in 2014 together with french horn player Elena Kakaliagou.
 The purpose of the project is to present the artist’s human and uncertain side to the audience.
 It is an exploratory and participatory initiative carried out in collaboration with composers and the audience.